 Sizes: Widths range from about 12 to 100mm, and a variety of colours (including fluorescent) is available from which to choose if you decide to use this type of tape for marking and/or colour-coding purposes.
 Lengths are usually around 50 metres, but shorter lengths can be as low as 5 metres.
 Some contractors' rolls can be as wide as 100mm.
 Because this is such a popular tape, you may find manufacturers that make widths and lengths outside of those ranges, too.
 As an example, some Painter's Tape comes in a 150mm width.

 Uses: Employ this product to protect signs or similar when placed onto smooth surfaces.
 Some stage managers will use it to cover glow or fluorescent tape on a floor to protect those tapes from dirt and wear during long production runs.
 Use the highest quality product for this purpose, and use a thicker tape to prevent tearing by shoes and casters.

 Disadvantages: Never use it outdoors or in temperature extremes unless you buy a top-of-the-line tape with acrylic adhesive.
-Ensure surfaces are free from moisture and use a heat gun to warm cold surfaces.
-Always pay more to buy a quality product; dollar store packing tape shreds easily and so your crew will cost you in time and frustration while they fiddle trying to find the start edge -- then cost more time as the tape unspools and tears incessantly.
+Ensure surfaces are free from moisture, and use a heat gun to warm cold surfaces before applying.
+Always pay more to buy a quality product; because dollar store packing tape shreds easily, your crew will cost you in time and frustration while they fiddle trying to find the start edge -- then cost more time as the tape unspools and tears incessantly.
 This type of tape is also the most likely to leave adhesive behind, so if it is being used for other purposes, make them very temporary.

 Another detriment of cheap tapes is in dry weather they will exhibit static problems because of their thinness.
 So when the tape is unspooled and the end let go of, it will tend to be attracted to unwanted surfaces, or it will immediately fly and `grab' the intended surface before it is aligned.
 Under this same dryness, when applying the tape to labels or small signs and papers, as one approaches the surface with the tape, the label or paper will fly up to meet the tape and stick in an unsatisfactory way.

 Sizes: Product lengths vary widely from just a few metres up to 50 metres, but even longer for professional products.
 Widths are typically 50mm or 75mm.
 The best packing tapes will have thick backing to prevent shredding; look for something in the range of 2.5 - 3.5 mil and made of polyester.
-Tensile strengths in the range of 15 kg or better will maintain their integrity while being unspooled and applied.
+A tensile strength in the range of 15 kg or better will maintain its integrity while being unspooled and applied.

 A Polyvinyl Chloride (PVC) product, this soft-backed tape has a rubber adhesive and will stretch to make a tight wrap around objects.
 The 7 mil grade is rated at 600 volts dialectric strength.
 It comes in a wide variety of colours, and it takes felt-tip marker ink well without bleeding.
 This tape is waterproof and thus can be used outdoors or in moist conditions as long as it is put on when the surfaces are dry.
 Wrap tightly.